tiran/defusedxml/README.txt

 A quadratic blowup attack is similar to a `Billion Laughs`_ attack; it abuses entity expansion, too.
-Instead of nested entities it repeats one large entity with a couple of ten thousand chars over and over again.
+Instead of nested entities it repeats one large entity with a couple of thousand chars over and over again.
 The attack isn't as efficient as the exponential case but it avoids triggering countermeasures of parsers against heavily nested entities.
 Some parsers limit the depth and breadth of a single entity but not the total amount of expanded text